 Jessica is experienced in both advisory work and litigation before the domestic courts (including the Supreme Court, Court of Appeal and the High Court) and international tribunals (including the ICJ, ICSID, ICC, LCIA and LMAA).

 Jessica has acted and advised in arbitrations across a wide range of jurisdictions, including Hong Kong, Singapore and the Dubai International Financial Centre.
-She has experience of a wide range of institutional rules, including ICC, LCIA, LMAA and UNCITRAL.
+She has experience of a wide range of institutional rules, including ICC, ICSID, LCIA, LMAA and UNCITRAL.
 Recent instructions include:

 - Representing the respondent state in a billion dollar investment dispute under UNCITRAL rules;